bitplane/bitplane.net/dev/python/bittty/pydoc/index.md

 class Terminal()
 ```

-Base terminal emulator with process management and screen buffers.
+A terminal emulator with process management and screen buffers.

 This class handles all terminal logic but has no UI dependencies.
 Subclass this to create terminal widgets for specific UI frameworks.